 To establish standards, the Commission established the Master’s Accreditation Work Group, comprised of current and former commissioners, to draft policy documents.
 The Work Group has prepared materials that the CoA discussed and approved for public comment such as the Standards of Accreditation for Master’s Programs in Health Service Psychology (SoA-M) which was provided to the public for comment on two separate occasions in 2020 before approval by the Commission in October 2020.
 In February of 2021, APA’s governing Council of Representatives approved the SoA-M as APA policy.
 Following a round of public comment and approval by the CoA, the APA Board of Directors approved the Accreditation Operating Procedures (AOP) with additions for master’s-level programs in February of 2022.

 After approval of these policy documents, the Master’s Work Group started the iterative process of developing Implementing Regulations (IRs) that correspond with the SoA-M and Master’s AOP respectively.
-At this time, the IRs related to the SoA-M (Section C) and modifications to the IRs regarding self-governance and regulation (Section E) with the inclusion of master’s accreditation have been approved by the Commission.
+At this time, the IRs related to the SoA-M (Section C) as well as modifications to the IRs related to the AOP (Section D) and IRsregarding self-governance and regulation (Section E), both with the inclusion of master’s accreditation, with the inclusion of master’s accreditation have been approved by the Commission.
 As the CoA and the Master’s Work Group develops policies and procedures for the accreditation of master’s program, documents will continue to be made available for public comment which the Commission values in the creation of policies that benefit accreditation stakeholders.
 To see information about any documents available for public comment, please visit the Public Comment page.

 Alongside the later stage of policy development, the CoA will be developing processes, such as creating self-study items, identifying and training site visitors, and establishing how the accreditation reviews will be implemented.
 This page will be updated as more information becomes available.